moonsun98/COVID-19-TImeline-Analysis/README.md

 - People Partially Vaccinated vs People Fully Vaccinated
 - Total Tests vs Positivity Rate

-Hence, the Timeline Analysis is complete and is available in Tableau Public.
+The Timeline Analysis is complete and is available in Tableau Public.